alan-turing-institute/alexa-room-finder/docs/troubleshooting.md

 - Set the Authorisation type to OAuth 2.0
 - Click 'Get a token'.
-- The Auth URL is `https://login.microsoftonline.com/common/oauth2/v2.0/authorize`. t
+- The Auth URL is `https://login.microsoftonline.com/common/oauth2/v2.0/authorize`.
 - The Token URL is `https://login.microsoftonline.com/common/oauth2/v2.0/token`
 - The ID and Secret are the Client ID and Secret of the 'Alexa Room Finder' App.
 This is registered under 'alexa@turing.ac.uk', in the [Microsoft App Dev Portal](https://apps.dev.microsoft.com/#/appList).
-- The scope is `offline_access calendars.readwrite.shared`
+- The scope is `offline_access calendars.readwrite`
 - The Grant Type is Authorization Code.

 To get a working token through Postman, you'll also need to temporarily change the redirect URL of the Microsoft App to the one specified by Postman.
 This means logging in as 'alexa@turing.ac.uk' at the [Microsoft App Dev Portal](https://apps.dev.microsoft.com/#/appList) and changing the redirect URL of the Alexa Room Finder app to the Callback URL specified in the Postman App.
 Make sure to change it back when you're done.

-Once you have a functional token, use it to make any API Requests you want to test through Postman, or copy its 'access_token' field into `test/config.js` to test by lambda-local.
+Once you have a functional token, use it to make any API Requests you want to test through Postman, or copy its 'access_token' field into `test/test-config.js` to test by lambda-local.
 See the README for more info on this.

+## Debugging Code [WIP]

+See this section if you've worked out it's a problem with the code after checking the other sections.
+This obviously cannot explain how to solve bugs, but will give you my ideas of how to go about it.

+- First of all, definitely have a look through the other documentation I've provided.
+This can help to explain how the set-up has been done, how alexa-sdk module actually works, the alexa-sdk API, and how Room Finder itself actually works.

+- Use lambda-local, or invoke the actual lambda function, as regularly as possible.
+Lambda-local gives fairly good error messages, means you don't have to zip and upload between tests, which massively speeds up the process.
+It also doesn't use up lambda requests, so is free.
+I suggest running `bash run_tests.sh` before every upload to lambda, just to check its all functional.

+- Use commands or gulp to update.
+Running `automation/update_lambda.sh` or just running `gulp` (assuming you've installed gulp and configured AWS Lambda) will be far faster than manually compressing and uploading a zip file to Lambda.

+- Errors are most likely to occur with the requesters.
+There are specific files to test/debug these in `test/requesters.js`.

 ## Want to add/change rooms?